Forgot password

 Headman Manor

 While the Manor is named after the Headman, this doesn’t mean this monstrous spawn is guaranteed every time.
 The Manor is comprised of many narrow corridors, with courtyards and multiple floors.
-It’s the hardest map to navigate around, especially as you progress through the levels.
-The Manor will quickly add death drops into the mix, punishing the oblivious and those prone to panic.
+It’s the hardest map to navigate, especially as you progress through the levels.
+The Manor will quickly add death drops into the mix (including on the other side of doors), punishing the oblivious and those prone to panic.
+Headman Manor is the most challenging map due to its claustrophobic design, making it easy for monsters to trap you when extracting.

 The main hiding spots are underneath beds, inside bottom drawer cabinets (tumble and crouch to fit into these), tables, and corridor alcoves.
-As there’s multiple floors to this map, you can move the C.A.R.T. freely between the floors without the risk of damaging heavier valuables.
+As there are multiple floors to this map, you can move the C.A.R.T. freely between the floors without the risk of damaging heavier valuables.

 McJannek Station